themanojdesai/python-a2a/README.md

 The architecture consists of five main components:

-- **Models**: Data structures representing A2A messages and conversations
+- **Models**: Data structures representing A2A messages, tasks, and agent cards
 - **Client**: Components for sending messages to A2A agents
 - **Server**: Components for building A2A-compatible agents
 - **MCP**: Tools for implementing Model Context Protocol servers and clients